basecamp/handbook/product-histories.md

 When 37signals became Basecamp in 2014, we decided to spin off or sell our other (very successful!) applications.
 One of those was Highrise, our customer relationship management (CRM) tool.
 Highrise became a subsidiary of Basecamp run by its own board, executive, and staff.
 In 2018, we took back control of Highrise, disbanded the separate company, and turned off new signups.
 Highrise is now, as Basecamp Classic, Basecamp 2, Backpack, and Campfire, part of our until-the-end-of-the-internet legacy.
 Maintained for existing customers, but no longer developed for new features or new customers.

+## Ta-da List

+Ten years ago, to-do list apps were few and far between.
+So, we created Ta-Da List as a stand alone free subscription app at tadalist.com in January 2005.
+Now that people have to-do lists on their phones, desktops, laptops, tablets, and refrigerator doors, we recognized that Ta-Da List was a little outdated.
+We shuttered tadalist.com in 2014, but existing customers were able to retain their accounts.

+## Backpack

+We created Backpack in May 2005 as a supplement to Basecamp Classic.
+Backpack existed as an organizer: "a place to keep life's loose ends together".
+Users could make lists, notes, add files, upload pictures, and create Writeboards to share with other users.
+When we restructured in 2014, we closed Backpack to new customers, but existing customers still use (and love!)
+Backpack.

+## Writeboard

+A tool called Writeboards lives in Basecamp Classic and Backpack.
+A Writeboard functions as a very simple, minimally formattable text document.
+In October 2005, we launched Writeboards.com, so people who wanted to use the tool without a Basecamp or Backpack subscription could do so.
+When we became Basecamp in 2014, we retired Writeboards.com, but they still work in existing Basecamp Classic and Backpack accounts.

 ## Campfire

 In 2006, we built Campfire to help businesses communicate better.
 It’s a simple, real-time web-based group chat tool that lets people set up password-protected chat rooms super quickly.
 At the very beginning it didn’t integrate with Basecamp, but when it did it took off.
 Signups for Campfire were closed in February 2017.